 The earplug creates its acoustic resonance through a hollow acoustic channel.
 This channel was 3D-printed into a round shape to make it compact and fit every ear.
 It also gives Loop its unique look that doesn’t stick out.

-Each set comes with six different pairs of ear tips: silicone ear tips (small, medium and large) and memory foam ear tips (small, medium and large) and a protective carrying pouch.
+Each set comes with six different pairs of ear tips: silicone ear tips (extra small, small, medium and large) and memory foam ear tips (small, medium and large) and a protective carrying pouch.

 Loop is available in five different colors and costs $29.95/€29,95.